IB Diploma Programme (Grades 11-12)

 Group 1

-HL- English Lang and Lit
+HL- English Language and Literature

 SL- Self Taught Language*